 Perfection is like the wind you want to hold in your palm but can’t.

-The impractical burden of achieving perfection hinders us from either starting a project or completing it (or both).
+The impractical burden of achieving perfection hinders us from either starting or completing a project (or both).

-Forget perfection and instead produce your absolute best work for today.
+Forget perfection and instead produce your absolute best work today.

 You gain confidence from completing your project, which makes believing in your ability easy.